Efficient presolving methods for the influence maximization problem: Theoretical analysis

-\rev{It is worthwhile remarking that Theorem \ref{ERCorollary} also sheds a useful insight that for the IMP with a general large and dense network $\G$ (not necessary to be complete) with high arc probabilities $\pi_{ij}$, the SCNA and INA can be expected to effectively reduce the sizes of the live-arc graphs and SMCLP formulation \eqref{IMP}.
-Indeed, a dense network is likely to contain big complete subgraphs.
+\rev{It is worthwhile remarking that Theorem \ref{ERCorollary} also sheds a useful insight that for the IMP with a general large and \revv{well-connected} network $\G$ (not necessary to be complete) with high arc probabilities $\pi_{ij}$, the SCNA and INA can be expected to effectively reduce the sizes of the live-arc graphs and SMCLP formulation \eqref{IMP}.
+Indeed, a \revv{well-connected} network is likely to contain \revv{large} complete subgraphs.
 By Theorem \ref{ERCorollary}, with high arc probabilities, the nodes in these complete subgraphs are likely to be strongly connected in all live-arc graphs $\G^{\omega},~\omega\in\Omega$, and as a result, more reductions are likely to be detected.
-This is consistent with the computational results in subsection \ref{sect: EICM} where more reductions can be detected by the proposed SCNA and INA for large and dense networks with large arc probabilities (see Table \ref{table: RC_ICM} further ahead).}
+This is consistent with the computational results in \revv{Section} \ref{sect: EICM} where more reductions can be detected by the proposed SCNA and INA for large and \revv{well-connected} networks with large arc probabilities (see Table \ref{table: RC_ICM} further ahead).}